tira-io/tira/python-client/sphinx/users/intro.rst

 Introduction
 ============
-TODO: what is TIRA?
+.. todo:: what is TIRA?

 Installation
 ------------
-TODO: How to install TIRA
+.. todo:: How to install TIRA

 Basic Usage
 -----------
-TODO: How to use TIRA
+.. todo:: How to use TIRA